My definition of leadership is simple:

 - Leaders eat last — Leaders let the team take the credit and enjoy the fruits of their labor first.
 Leaders also let the team recharge and refresh first.
 Show me a leader first on the chow line and I’ll show you someone who’s not a leader.

-- Don’t ever ask someone to do something you won’t do yourself — Pretty self-explanatory, but important to remember.
-You’re never too big, important and highly-paid to do the things you expect your team to do.
+- Don’t ever ask someone to do something you won’t do yourself — You’re never too big, important and highly paid to do the things you expect your team to do.

 - Remain calm.
 They are not shooting at you. — There’s nothing worth getting overly excited about in the business world.
 They won’t be armed at the next meeting and, even if you screw up royally, the world will revolve around the sun tomorrow.

-- Get there the first with the most — Attributed to Civil War General Nathan Bedford Forrest, this is a doctrine that’s even more applicable today.
-When faced with an opportunity or a problem, bring everything you’ve got and in a hurry.
-You can always send some of the extra back, but once you’re engaged in a business problem it’s sometimes hard to add additional resources to the engagement.
+- Get there the first with the most — When faced with an opportunity or a problem, bring everything you’ve got.
+You can always send some of the extra back, but once you’re engaged in a business problem it’s hard to add additional resources without adding confusion.

-- Manage input, not output — Figure out what you want to accomplish and don’t be prescriptive out how you get there.
+- Manage input, not output — Paint the vision of success and don’t be prescriptive out how you get there.
 Make sure you have the right resources and team assembled and let them go.
 Will you win and get the output you want every time?
-No. But build the best team and you’ll have a chance.
+No. But provide a vision, build the best team and you’ll have a chance.

 - Always be the dumbest person on the team — Hire smarter people than you and surround yourself with the smartest people you can. ”If we hire people bigger than ourselves, we will become a company of giants,” said the legendary David Ogilvy.